ontop/ontop-website/tutorial/materialization/materialization.md

 # How to deploy your Knowledge Graph in a graph database with Ontop

-Many people build a Knowledge Graph by moving and transforming existing data into a graph database.
-This approach is also known as Knowledge Graph materialization.

-During the past decade, [Ontop](../glossary/#ontop) has become a reference open-source solution for materializing Knowledge Graphs from relational data sources in large organizations.

-In this article, we present two ways to materialize your Knowledge Graph using Ontop.
+In this tutorial, we present two ways to materialize your Knowledge Graph using Ontop.

 ## How to materialize data into a graph database using Ontop

-Let’s start with the most common way to use materialize with Ontop:

 1.  ### Materialize in RDF files and load into a triplestore

-    For this tutorial, you will need the following prerequisites:
+    For the first solution, you will need the following prerequisites:

     - Access to a relational database (in our example PostgreSQL)
     - [Mapping](../glossary/#mapping) ([R2RML](../glossary/#r2rml) or [OBDA](../glossary/#obda_mapping_format) files)